cuernodegazpacho/legotrain/docs/Sensors.md

   <img src="pics/IMG_0029.jpg" width="250"></img> |

-All numerical parameters used in the color sensing software were derived with the sensors mounted that way.
+All numerical parameters used in the color sensing software were derived with the sensors mounted as above.
 Because of the high sensitivity to distance, these values won't work well when sensors are mounted using other parts to hold them, even with slight different distances.